Azure premium storage: Design for high performance

-When a high scale VM is attached with several premium storage persistent disks, the disks can be striped together to aggregate their IOPs, bandwidth, and storage capacity.
+When a high-scale VM is attached with several premium storage persistent disks, the disks can be striped together to aggregate their IOPs, bandwidth, and storage capacity.

 8 for a striped volume.
-When attaching more than eight disks, use PowerShell to create the volume.
-Using PowerShell, you can set the number of columns equal to the number of disks.
-For example, if there are 16 disks in a single stripe set; specify 16 columns in the NumberOfColumns parameter of the New-VirtualDisk PowerShell cmdlet.
+When you're attaching more than eight disks, use PowerShell to create the volume.
+By using PowerShell, you can set the number of columns equal to the number of disks.
+For example, if there are 16 disks in a single stripe set, specify

 An important configuration in disk striping is the stripe size.
-The stripe size or block size is the smallest chunk of data that application can address on a striped volume.
+The stripe size or block size is the smallest chunk of data that an application can address on a striped volume.
 The stripe size you configure depends on the type of application and its request pattern.
-If you choose the wrong stripe size, it could lead to IO misalignment, which leads to degraded performance of your application.
+If you choose the wrong stripe size, it could lead to I/O misalignment, which leads to degraded performance of your application.

 You can stripe together a maximum of 32 premium storage disks on a DS series VM and 64 premium storage disks on a GS series VM.

-There are configuration settings that you can alter to influence this multi-threading or parallel processing of an application.
-For example, in case of SQL Server it is the maximum Degree of Parallelism configuration.
-This setting called MAXDOP, allows you to configure the maximum number of processors SQL Server can use when parallel processing.
+max degree of parallelism configuration.
+This setting called MAXDOP allows you to configure the maximum number of processors SQL Server can use when parallel processing.
 You can configure MAXDOP for individual queries or index operations.
-This is beneficial when you want to balance resources of your system for a performance critical application.
+This capability is beneficial when you want to balance resources of your system for a performance critical application.

 High queue depth

-For example, in SQL Server, setting the MAXDOP value for a query to "4" informs SQL Server that it can use up to four cores to execute the query.
-SQL Server will determine what is best queue depth value and the number of cores for the query execution.
+4 informs SQL Server that it can use up to four cores to run the query.
+SQL Server determines the best queue depth value and the number of cores for the query execution.

 Optimal queue depth

 2 and there are four disks in the stripe.
-The two IO requests will go to two disks and remaining two disks will be idle.
-Therefore, configure the queue depth such that all the disks can be busy.
-Formula below shows how to determine the queue depth of striped volumes.
+The two I/O requests go to two disks and the remaining two disks are idle.
+Therefore, configure the queue depth so that all the disks can be busy.
+The following formula shows how to determine the queue depth of striped volumes.